Ronnie Barker: ...and it's hello from him!

 - Long Speech Tea Time: While an old lady who claims to be the Phantom's mother is telling her story, Inspector Corner leaves her in his office, walks to the pub and buys himself a drink — though he still manages to ask her questions while doing this.

-- My Card: The Phantom's cards have no writing, only a picture of a raspberry, (no name since "modesty forbids", and no address, because he is "never at home").
+- My Card: The Phantom's cards have no writing, only a picture of a raspberry (no name since "modesty forbids it", and no address, because he is "never at home").

 - Napoleon Delusion: Inspector Corner and Sergeant Bowles both end up in an asylum, dressed as Napoleon.